nimmis/docker-alpine/README.md

 ### cron daemon

-In many cases there are som need of things happening att given intervalls, default no cron processs is started in the standard ubuntu image.
+In many cases there are som need of things happening att given intervalls, default no cron processs is started in standard images.
 In this image cron is running together with logrotate to stop the logdfiles to be to big on log running containers.

-### syslog-ng
+### rsyslogd

 No all services works without a syslog daemon, if you don't have one running those messages is lost in space, all messages sent via the syslog daemon is saved in /var/log/syslog

 ### Docker fixes

-Also there are fixed (besideds the init process) assosiated with running ubuntu inside a docker container.
+Also there are fixed (besideds the init process) assosiated with running linux inside a docker container.

 ### New commands autostarted by supervisord